pvlib/pvlib-python/docs/sphinx/source/user_guide/roadmap.rst

 * Transformer models
 * Electrical mismatch functionality
 * Improved snow loss models, in particular for bifacial and tracked systems
-* Shade models
+* Shade models: row-to-row, external (e.g. trees), horizon
-* Degradation
+* Degradation: we can at least provide the trivial linear model, and add more sophisticated predictive models as they become available.
-* More sophisticated single-axis tracker models
+* More sophisticated single-axis tracker models, e.g. split-boost backtracking, rotation discretization, stow
-* Bifacial irradiance models
+* Bifacial irradiance modeling beyond the relatively basic models currently available in pvlib.
+Irradiance nonuniformity, varied terrain and albedo, racking shade, and other effects are not accounted for in the current models.
 * Updated parameter libraries, e.g. the CEC PV Module database

 Note that published models may not exist for some of these enhancements,